TriplyDB/Documentation/docs/yasgui/index.md

 ## Visualizations {#visualizations}

-The Yasgui visualization library or Yasr offers various ways to explore your data with different visualizations.
-These visualization can be used in [Data stories](/docs/stories), or downloaded for other use.
+The Yasgui visualization library (also called Yasr) offers various ways to explore your data with different visualizations.
+A number of visualizations are MIT licensed, where others (the 'pro' plugins) are restricted in license.

 ### Table {#table}